cptwonton/notes/javascript/reference.md

 `npm whoami` to test successful login

+#### Installing Modules

 local install if wanna `require` within my own module

 global install if wanna run from command line

+if no package.json, npm will install latest

+if package.json, npm will install latest that satisfies semver rules in package.json